-Using two hands, pull the lower 2 spring-loaded rings located above the fork arms and simultaneously rotate the fork outward.
+Using two hands, pull out on the two spring-loaded rings located above the fork arms.
+Slide the fork assembly up off of the carriage while pulling out the rings.
+The fork can be placed behind the lift for storage.